pearmaster/dugway/README.md

 ## Installation

-This python project is managed by PDM.
+This Python project is managed by [uv](https://github.com/astral-sh/uv) from Astral.

 ## Usage